John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 Curse of Dimensionality - The more features you have the more difficult it is to find relationships.

+Unsupervised dimensionality reduction
+- Principal Component Analysis -  transforming a large set of variables into a smaller one that still contains most of the information in the large set.
+- K-Means - Nearest Neighbor

 ## How to read summation